Born Global: Rethinking Language Policy for 21st Century Britain

 Born Global thus aims to provide new knowledge, fresh analysis and thoughtful leadership to inform the curriculum and assessment debate in modern languages, particularly during this crucial period of policy development and implementation.
 It will seek evidence to prove that language capability improves adult employment prospects, thus convincing young people to pursue languages at school and university and address the dramatic and continuing trend away from specialist language study in Higher Education.
 It will also explore employers’ expectations of language competence and investigate the reasons for their dissatisfaction with the current language capabilities.

 The project will draw on the expertise of a high level Steering Group convened by the British Academy and an Advisory Board, including representatives from the CBI, British Chambers of Commerce, the Employer and Education Task Force, and Fellows of the British Academy.
-The Steering Group will be chaired by Richard Hardie, non-executive Chair of UBS Ltd.

 Born Global will provide a new paradigm for evidence-based policy development by engaging with key stakeholders from education and employment in a radical rethinking of languages education for the 21st century.